 - Board appointments were new directors Simon Bennison, Dr Jim Penn, Bill Sawynok and Sandy Wood-Meredith, and re-appointed directors Dr Russell Reichelt (Chair), Dr Diana Day and Richard A. Stevens.
-Mary Harwood continued as Government Director.18 - The Australian Government, through a once-off regulation, reduced its contribution from the 0.5% component of the AGVP for the coming financial year by \$3.6 million.
+Mary Harwood continued as Government Director.22 - The Australian Government, through a once-off regulation, reduced its contribution from the 0.5% component of the AGVP for the coming financial year by \$3.6 million.
 Minister for Resources and Energy, the Hon.
 Warwick Parer, at a meeting of the Ministerial Council for Forestry, Fisheries and Aquaculture, encouraged his state counterparts to maximise the Australian Government's matching contributions to the FRDC by ensuring that state industry contributions were at least 0.25% of the AGVP. - The FRDC's quality management program was certified to international standard AS/NZS ISO 9002:1994 (later upgraded to AS/NZS ISO 9001:2008).
 This was tangible evidence of the FRDC's work ethic of continual improvement, giving further confirmation to stakeholders that their financial contributions to the FRDC were sound, beneficial R&D investments.

 [In 2013-14, with the demise of Seafood Services Australia, FRDC became a Standards Development Organisation (SDO) with responsibility for the Australian Fish Names Standard.
+This was seen as a response to misleading fish labelling and with a view to enhancing marketability and enabling consumers to make more informed choices when purchasing seafood.
+Standard labelling delivers improved food safety, traceability and species identification as well as superior management of seafood-related public health incidents.
 See 2013-14: New roles for the FRDC.
 In 2020 FRDC added the Australian Aquatic Plant Names Standard to its responsibilities as a SDO.

 FRDC maintained its Quality certification for some 25 years, moving from a paper-based system to an electronic system.
-In February 2022 it discontinued certification because it felt that formal certification was no longer adding value to its business processes].
+In February 2022, while maintaining its quality management program, the FRDC discontinued certification because it felt that formal certification was no longer adding value to its business processes].

-• The FRDC was seeking to influence the development, at appropriate levels and sectors within the fishing industry, of R&D plans that incorporate R&D priorities.
+The FRDC was seeking to influence the development, at appropriate levels and sectors within the fishing industry, of R&D plans that incorporate R&D priorities.
 To assist this process the FRDC started to commission reviews of wide-ranging crucial topics such as seagrass, fisheries habitat and wild-caught abalone to identify R&D priorities.